Ishan1819/TTS/README.md

 - 🎵 Supports **`.wav` and `.mp3`** input audio formats
 - ⚡ Optimized inference pipeline for cleaner and more stable outputs

-> ⚠️ This repository is intended for **research, experimentation, and educational purposes only**.

 ---